-We had backlog at June 30, 2007 (excluding amounts included in accounts receivable) of approximately \$75.1 million to be received after June 30, 2007 from government and commercial customers, compared to \$79.5 million at March 31, 2007.
+We had backlog at September 30, 2007 (excluding amounts included in accounts receivable) of approximately \$180.3 million from government and commercial customers, compared to \$75.1 million at June 30, 2007.
 Backlog represents the value of contracts and purchase orders received, less the revenue recognized to date on those contracts and purchase orders.
-The current backlog, including \$10.1 million on U.S. government contracts, is subject to certain standard cancellation provisions.
-The current backlog includes approximately \$0.9 million of the letter contract with DHS, but does not include the remaining \$24.0 million of the full contract that is currently being negotiated.
-It also does not include any funds from DOE awards that were announced in June 2007.
+The sequential increase in backlog is due to \$90.0 million of orders from our largest customer, Sinovel, for wind turbine electrical systems.
+The current backlog, including \$18.3 million on U.S. government contracts, is subject to certain standard cancellation provisions.
+The current backlog includes approximately \$12.1 million of backlog related to DOE awards for a 2G cable installation with LIPA and a fault current limiter project with Southern California Edison, and approximately \$0.5 million of the letter contract with DHS, but does not include the remaining \$24.0 million of the full contract that is currently being negotiated.
 Additionally, several of our government contracts are being funded incrementally, and as such, are subject to the future authorization and appropriation of government funding on an annual basis.
-We have a history of successful performance under incrementally-funded contracts with the government

-Of the backlog amount of \$75.1 million as of June 30, 2007, approximately 74% is billable to and potentially collectable from our customers within the next 12 months.
+We have a history of successful performance under incrementally-funded contracts with the government of the backlog amount of \$180.3 million as of September 30, 2007, approximately 64% is billable to and potentially collectable from our customers within the next 12 months.